 Hello beloved friends,

-Please consider and share your “calling” is in this Eastertide season.
-I pray Lent helped you find your calling – let us consider what this means as we build and rebuild our fellowship through the sharing of our voices.
-If you would like, text, call, or email me always to talk and discover ideas to help you live into your calling.
-As I am here to support you and your relationship with God wherever you are on the journey.
+As summer approaches, let us consider how you love God.
+Remember love is not just a feeling but an action we do every day.
+Feel free to text, call, or email me always to share as I am here to support you and your relationship with God wherever you are on the journey.
 My number is (207-350-9561) if you need anything or simply want to talk.
-Next week, my pastoral care hours are Mon.
-9-4, Tues.
+Next week, my pastoral care hours are Tues.
 12-5, Wed.
-9-4, Thurs.
-10-2 to provide some time for visiting.
+11-3, Thurs.
+10-2.
 Many blessings and Love to you all.